 But of course, that’s only part of the story.
 Although many countries recognize same-sex marriage, approximately 68 UN member states still have laws that criminalize homosexuality.
 That’s over a third, and many of them are significant players on the world’s economic stage.

-And for countless years, people have made extreme sacrifices and even given their lives to promote LGBTQ+ visibility and equality.
+For countless years, people have made extreme sacrifices and even given their lives to promote LGBTQ+ visibility and equality.
 The world was left shocked earlier this year at the killing of Northern Irish journalist Lyra McKee, a prominent diversity and inclusion campaigner.

 And although the rainbow flag was first flown at San Francisco Pride in June 1978, it wasn’t until the following November and the assassination of Harvey Milk, a fierce campaigner for banning discrimination in public accommodations, housing, and employment on the basis of sexual orientation, that use of the flag as a symbol of unity and inclusion significantly increased.